-3.7.
-Travel support may be provided within the minimum walking distances where written evidence is provided from a GP or hospital consultant (or other appropriate independent

-- What medical or mental health condition the parent or carer has where they are the only adult responsible for taking the child or student to and from school/further education provider and how this affects their ability to accompany the child to and from school/further education provider - Confirmation that the parent(s) or carer(s) responsible for taking a child or student to school cannot walk the distance to and from school/further education provider - How long the situation is likely to last
+- 3.7.
+Travel support may be provided within the minimum walking distances where written evidence is provided from a GP or hospital consultant (or other appropriate independent professional) confirming that the child, student or adult learner requires accompaniment to and from school/further education provider.
+In addition, the written evidence provided must include: - What medical or mental health condition the parent or carer has where they are the only adult responsible for taking the child or student to and from school/further education provider and how this affects their ability to accompany the child to and from school/further education provider - Confirmation that the parent(s) or carer(s) responsible for taking a child or student to school cannot walk the distance to and from school/further education provider - How long the situation is likely to last